area17/twill/docs/content/2_guides/1_page-builder-with-blade/4_creating-the-page-module.md

 `php artisan twill:make:module pages`

-You will be prompted to answer some questions and while we could have use the options to configure these, it is good to see what the options are with a bit more explanation.
+You will be prompted to answer some questions and while we could have used the options to configure these, it is good to see what the options are with a bit more explanation.

 For this module we will answer: